xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ### Partitioned MDT

 Depending on whether it is bidirectional or unidirectional, it will be similar to Default or Data MDT.

+We will follow the next steps to simulate the create of a Dynamic version of Default MDT model.
+We start with 5 PEs with no connection yet to each other.
+1. We have a receiver directly connected to PE3 which sends (S1, G1) IGMP Join
+2. PE3 will look at the Source1 IP address and check how it can be reached.
+The reachability is in the VPN context through PE1
+3. PE3 starts creating the Tree to PE1 which consists of a link between PE1 and PE3 (no other PEs are connected)
+5. The Tree has been created and the PE1 gets the traffic for the receiver behind PE3

+Now we can assume that there is another receiver behind PE5 with a different Source
+1. Receiver sends (S2, G2) IGMP Join to PE5
+2. Based on the configuration of the transport protocol on the core, PE5 can join the same Tree that has already been built for PE3
+3. The traffic flows from S1 to PE1 and PE3 to PE5
+	- The PE5 drops this traffic
+4. The traffic flows from S2 to PE1 and PE3 to PE5
+	- The PE3 drops this traffic
+5. Thus, all receivers that have joined this Tree, drop the traffic that is not requested by their designated receiver

+_na balw snapshot apo slides anuj - slide 7_